louiscsq/UCX-Troubleshooting-Assistant/README.md

 ## Features

 ### **Intelligent AI Agent with Vector Search**
-- **Dual Vector Search Indexes**: Queries both UCX codebase and documentation for comprehensive answers
+- **Dual Vector Search Indexes**: Queries both codebase and documentation for comprehensive answers
 - **Smart Reasoning Process**: Agent explains its thinking and query strategy in real-time
 - **Source Attribution**: Provides links to relevant code and documentation
 - **Validation-First Approach**: Verifies all functionality exists in the codebase before confirming
+- **Multi-Repository Support**: Deploy separate assistants for different repositories using bundle targets

 ### **Knowledge Sources**
 - **Codebase Index**: Python and SQL code with AI-generated summaries of each function/class